MDO Plywood Price (2026): Per-Sheet Cost & Per-Pour Math

 - Specialty plyform distributors (Toledo Plywood, Sylvan, Weekes Forest Products): Competitive on 100+ sheets.
 Better selection of premium HD and 2S panels, knowledgeable on reuse-cycle warranties.

-- Factory-direct from Vietnam: 25 to 35% below US retail at full-container volume.
+- Factory-direct from Vietnam: Matte phenolic surface film MDO container-direct at competitive landed cost.
 The break-even versus domestic contractor pricing falls around 200 sheets — below that, freight and demurrage eat the discount; above it, the direct route compounds.

 Most US contractors should be at a regional lumberyard with a contractor account.
 Above 200-sheet quantities, the direct-import comparison is worth running.
 Above 500 sheets, direct-import nearly always wins.